A Long List Of What We Miss About Cruising During The Pandemic

 But even with that long cruise, as the weeks moved to months, we often thought about the things we miss about cruising during the pandemic shutdown.

 We were glad we managed the risk of local travel.
 And we enjoyed some aspects of travel on much shorter local travel.
-But unfortunately, it may be some time before we cruise again.
+But we were worried it would be some time before we cruised again.
 A long list of concerns kept us close to home for awhile.
+When a chance to cruise again safely came with a Caribbean cruise at the end of 2021, we were ready!

 Are there other things you miss about cruising during the pandemic?